ibm-cloud-docs/hs-crypto/initialize_hsm.md

   Each master key part is saved in a password-protected file on the workstation.

-  You must generate at least two master key parts.
+  **Important**: You must generate at least two master key parts.
 For added security, three key parts can be used and each key part can be owned by a different person.
 The key part owner should be the only person who knows the password associated with the key part file.
-  {: important}

   * To display the existing master key parts on the workstation, use the following command:
     ```